-Lewis & Clark received similar receptions as they approached the Pacific Ocean along the Columbia River.
+Lewis and Clark received similar receptions as they approached the Pacific Ocean along the Columbia River.
 However, the expedition suffered from the theft of supplies.
-In fact, this became such a problem that the captains had to restrain some of the men from instigating fights with the Indians.
+This became such a problem that the captains had to restrain some men from instigating fights with the Indians.

 Because of these issues, the Corps decided to spend the winter on the south side of the river, where the Clatsop lived, rather than on the north bank among the lower Chinookan bands.
 During their stay at Fort Clatsop, visits by the Chinooks were limited, and the Indians were not allowed to stay in the fort overnight.
 Both captains’ journals noted low opinions of the Chinookan customs and appearance.

-When Meriwether Lewis met with one of the Chinook chiefs, the Indian blamed the trouble on a select few and reassured Lewis that the captain that his village wished for peace.
+When Meriwether Lewis met with one of the Chinook chiefs, the Indian blamed the trouble on a select few and reassured Lewis that the captain of his village wished for peace.

 “I hope that the friendly interposition of this chief may prevent our being compelled to use some violence with these people; our men seem well disposed to kill a few of them.”

-— Meriwether Lewis documented after his meeting with the Chinook chiefs
+— Meriwether Lewis documented after he met with the Chinook chiefs

-In 1824-25, epidemics such as smallpox and malaria strikes the Northwest Coast Native peoples.
-By 1830, villages near Fort Vancouver were nearly abandoned and Chinook Chief Comcomly died that year when a fever epidemic struck his tribe.
+In 1824-25, epidemics such as smallpox and malaria struck the Northwest Coast Native peoples.
+By 1830, villages near Fort Vancouver were nearly abandoned, and Chinook Chief Comcomly died that year when a fever epidemic struck his tribe.

 That decade saw several missionaries enter the territory who established missions amongst the Chinook of the Lower Columbia.
-More missionaries follow and in 1844 another epidemic hits the Northwest—dysentery.
-By the next year, missionaries, and traders begin to outnumber indigenous populations of the area as immigration continues and Native populations are decimated by disease.
+More missionaries followed, and in 1844, another epidemic hit the Northwest — dysentery.
+By the following year, missionaries and traders began to outnumber the area’s indigenous populations as immigration continued and Native populations were decimated by disease.
 By 1850, it is estimated that only about 4,000 Chinook had survived.

 Treaties with the Chinook and other tribes began in 1851, even though Congress had acknowledged Indian title to their lands in the 1848 Organic Act.
 Though the tribes signed the treaties in good faith, Congress never ratified them.
 As a result, the land on the coast that was taken from them and opened to settlement was illegally obtained.

 Though Congress did ratify several treaties between 1853 and 1855, the treaties did not include traditional rights, such as hunting and fishing in accustomed places.
-Instead, they reserved for the tribes only small remnants of their traditional homelands and provided for payment of only a few pennies per acre for the land that was taken, which was paid in the form of annuities paid out over 20 years.
+Instead, they reserved for the tribes only small remnants of their traditional homelands.
+They provided for payment of only a few pennies per acre for the land taken, which was paid in annuities over 20 years.

 As a result, Indian-white relations became especially tense, particularly in those areas where strikes of gold were attracting miners.
-Violence broke out sporadically, mostly perpetrated by whites against Indians as miners and settlers organized themselves into militias who committed atrocities such as sacking noncombatant villages; killing old men, women, and children; and burning houses to the ground.
+Violence broke out sporadically, perpetrated mainly by whites against Indians as miners and settlers organized themselves into militias who committed atrocities such as sacking non-combatant villages; killing old men, women, and children; and burning houses to the ground.

-In the next decades, the tribes were pushed on to reservations.
-The Chinook hired its first lawyers to fight for land rights in 1899 as the US Government never compensated the tribes for the lands they took.
-Their legal battles continue in various forms today as the Chinook push the US Government to honor their promises.
+In the subsequent decades, the tribes were pushed onto reservations.
+The Chinook hired its first lawyers to fight for land rights in 1899, as the U.S. Government never compensated the tribes for the lands they took.
+Their legal battles continue in various forms today as the Chinook push the U.S. Government to honor their promises.

-In 1911, the Chinook receive allotments and the reservations were broken up.
+In 1911, the Chinook received allotments, and the reservations were broken up.
 By this time, there were only about 1,000 Chinook remaining.

-The Chinook Nation gained Federal Recognition in 2001 from the Department of Interior under President Bill Clinton.
+Under President Bill Clinton, the Chinook Nation gained Federal Recognition in 2001 from the Department of Interior.
 However, after President George W. Bush was elected, his political appointees reviewed the case and, in a highly unusual action, revoked the recognition in 2002.
-In 2008 and 2009, the Chinook Nation sought Congressional support for recognition by the legislature, and Bills were introduced, that, unfortunately, died in Congress.
+In 2008 and 2009, the Chinook Nation sought Congressional support for recognition by the legislature, and Bills were introduced, which unfortunately died in Congress.